ExpresslyCompetitions/ExpresslyCompetitions.github.io/_competitions_expressly/competitions/metrofone.markdown

 title: "Win a sim-free iPhone 7 with Metrofone"

 hero-header: "Win an iPhone 7 with Metrofone"
+competition-description: "Welcome to Metrofone the home of some of the best value smartphone deals on the Internet"
 hero-subheader: ""
 terms-confirmation: >
    I agree to the competition <a href="../etc/nme_metrofone_terms.pdf"